sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-436	Find Right Interval    		48.2%	Medium
+right interval is the start>=previous end, and the smallest one. find each intervals right index, if no return -1. sort interval by start with index.
+->>
+<<-435	Non-overlapping Intervals    		43.7%	Medium
+return min number of intervals to remove to make them non-overlapping. equivalent to longest non-overlapped interval.
+greedy: always choose the one with smaller ending.
+->>

 <<-452	Minimum Number of Arrows to Burst Balloons    		49.7%	Medium
 given a list of balloon with [start,end], return the min number of arrows to burst all balloons
 greedy: sort by end, hit the smallest end will eliminate all those balloons with start<=end.